davidhozic/discord-advertisement-framework/docs/source/guide/core/autoresponder.rst

 :condition:

   Represents the message match condition.
-  If both the condition and the constraints are met, then a action (response) will be triggered.
+  If both the condition and the constraints are met, then an action (response) will be triggered.

-  The :ref:`previous chapter <Matching logic>` explains how matching is done (same as :class:`daf.guild.AutoGUILD` and :class:`daf.message.AutoCHANNEL`)
+  The :ref:`Matching logic` chapter explains how matching is done (same as :class:`daf.guild.AutoGUILD` and :class:`daf.message.AutoCHANNEL`)

 :action: